-bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
-By default, these triangles are removed at the end of the algorithm.
+- bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
+By default, these triangles are removed at the end of the algorithm. - color = (value) (default: black): The color of the drawing.

-color = \langle value \rangle (default: black): The color of the drawing.
+- meshpoint = (value) (default: P): The letter(s) used to label the vertices of the triangulation.

-- colorNew = \(\nabla value \rangle\) (default: red): The color of the drawing of the "new" elements which are the point to add, the polygon of the cavity, and the new triangles. - colorBack = \langle value \rangle (default: black!20): The color for the filling of the region concerned by the addition of the new point. - colorCircle = \langle value \rangle (default: green): The color for the circumcircle of the triangles containing the point to add. - meshpoint = \(value \) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is included in the math mode delimiters \$...\$.
-The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - step = badtriangles (default) or cavity or newtriangles: To choose the step we want to draw, corresponding to the steps of the Bowyer and Watson algorithm. - newpoint = \langle value \rangle (default: P): The letter(s) used to label the new point of the triangulation.
+The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - step = badtriangles (default) or cavity or newtriangles: To choose the step we want to draw, corresponding to the steps of the Bowyer and Watson algorithm. - newpoint = (value) (default: P): The letter(s) used to label the new point of the triangulation.
 It is include in the math mode delimiters \$...\$. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
-With this option, tikz is the drawing engine. - scale = \(value \) (default: 1cm): The scale option defines the scale at which the picture is draw (the same for the two axis).
-It must contain the unit of length (cm, pt, etc.).
+With this option, tikz is the drawing engine.